Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 | --- | :-- |
 | `theThis` | A reference to a host object

-Returns the Host Data pointer.
+Returns the host data pointer.

 ***